egberts/egberts.github.io-src/content/articles/vxlan.md

   - Multi-path transport
   - Hardware offload compatibility

-VXLAN gained all of this for free by riding on IP and UDP.
+VXLAN gained this for free by riding on IP and UDP.

-The industry already standardized on 802.1Q; changing it is hard
+The industry already standardized on 802.1Q; changing this packet layout is hard
 ---

-Protocols that completely replace an 802.1 standard rarely succeed.
+Protocols that replace an 802.1 standard seldomly succeed.
 But adding a new protocol over IP is easy:

-VXLAN could be adopted:
+VXLAN protocol state machine and packet layout can be:

 - incrementally